Skip to main content

 What to do when your child is obese

-According to the Centers for Disease Control and Prevention, childhood obesity is a major issue in the United States with around 13.7 million young children and adolescents falling into the obese category.
-A child is considered to be obese if his or her Body Mass Index (BMI) or body fat measurement is over the 95th percentile.
-Most BMIs for kids and teens are in the range of the fifth and 85th percentile.
-A child above the 85th percentile is considered overweight for his or her age.
+Parents only want what’s best for their kids, and that means facing health challenges head-on.
+According to the Centers for Disease Control and Prevention, childhood obesity is a major issue in the U.S. with around 13.7 million young children and adolescents falling into the obese category.
+A child is considered obese if his or her Body Mass Index (BMI) or body fat measurement is over the 95th percentile.
+Most BMIs for kids and teens are in the fifth and 85th percentile range.
+A child above the 85th percentile is considered overweight for their age.

 The concern with obesity in children and teens is the impact on overall physical and emotional health.
-Obese children and teens face an increased risk of high blood pressure and cholesterol, Type 2 diabetes, asthma, sleep apnea, joint problems, low self-esteem, anxiety, and depression.
-Future health problems include higher risk for cardiovascular disease and cancer.
+Obese children and teens face an increased risk of high blood pressure and cholesterol, type 2 diabetes, asthma, sleep apnea, joint problems, low self-esteem, anxiety, and depression.
+Future health problems include a higher risk for cardiovascular disease and cancer.
 An overweight child is more likely to be obese as an adult, as well.

 “We know from medical research that the idea of a ‘healthy’ overweight person is a myth,” explained Dr. John Angstadt, medical director of the St. Charles Bariatric Surgery Program in Port Jefferson, New York.
-“Obesity causes changes in your metabolic environment that lead to the development of diseases that shorten your life, diabetes, hypertension, sleep apnea, and cancer.
-The longer you have obesity, the more your risk rises.
-Children have the same risks, but they have the potential to have obesity for many more years if they become obese at a young age.”

 If your child falls into the obesity category, there is hope and help, but it is important to take steps now to get him or her on a healthy track.
 Losing weight and developing lifelong healthy eating and exercise habits start at home.